SharedSmally/doc/bash.md

 [else alternate-consequents;]
 fi
 ```
- -case
+  - case
 ```bash
 case word in [ [(] pattern [| pattern]…) command-list ;;]… esac
 ```
-- Loop: for; while;
+- Loop: until; while; for
   - until
 ```bash
  until test-commands; do consequent-commands; done
 ```
   - while
 ```bash
  while test-commands; do consequent-commands; done
 ```
   - for
 ```bash
  for name [ [in [words …] ] ; ] do commands; done